yoavben/prefect-demo/README.md

 ## Registering (Deploying) Your Flow with the Server

 To deploy your flow, use the following command.
-Note the details:

-`hello_flow.py` is the name of the file where your flow is located `hello_flow` is the @flow function name `hello-flow-deployment` is the name that you are giving to the deployment

 ```shell
 prefect deploy hello_flow.py:hello_flow -n hello-flow-deployment
 ```

+`hello_flow.py` is the name of the file where your flow is located `hello_flow` is the @flow function name `hello-flow-deployment` is the name that you are giving to the deployment

 Upon running the command, you will be prompted with a few questions: